Rolands-Laucis/Socio/Documentation.md

     //woohoo a new client connection!
     //client is the already created instance of Session class, that has useful properties and methods, like the ID and IP of the client.
 });

+//all the hooks have their types in "socio/dist/types", so that you can see the hook param type inference in your IDE: const handle_admin_hook: Admin_Hook = (client, data) => {...}
 ```

 #### Authentification hook - a simple mechanism